Problem of Time in Slightly Inhomogeneous Cosmology: Introduction

 \mbox{ }

-We begin with the Temporal Relationalism facet of the PoT.
-Temporal Relationalism is the root of the well-known quantum-level Frozen Formalism Problem of the Wheeler--DeWitt equation \cite{Battelle, DeWitt}.
-This root is already classically present; it is the Leibnizian idea that there is no meaningful notion of time for the universe as a whole.
+\ni We begin with the Temporal Relationalism facet of the PoT.
+Temporal Relationalism is the source of the well-known quantum-level Frozen Formalism Problem of the Wheeler--DeWitt equation \cite{Battelle, DeWitt}.
+This source is already classically present; it is the Leibnizian idea that there is no meaningful notion of time for the universe as a whole.
 Sec 2 then covers the following.